 Jumping on strangers is common in dogs, however, it becomes a problem when he cannot stand strangers.
 This will be inconvenient and embarrassing, especially during walks.
 Your dog may scare the strangers away, especially if he is a big dog.
 Big dogs can actually go ahead to injure the stranger with their body weight.

 This does not mean that dogs jump on strangers to scare or intentionally hurt them.
-In most cases, your dog is excited to a point he cannot contain himself.
+In most cases, .
 He is eager to greet you or even the strangers at your door.

 We actually encourage this behavior when we pet our puppies as they jump at us.
 He grows up knowing that the only way to greet people is by jumping at them.
 This makes it hard for him to stop the habit even when he is older.